emmanuelwolff/balink-test/README.md

 then, you can navigate to _localhost:5000_

+Tested on Chrome

 ## TODO

 - Preload the GET request (in order to speed up the rendering)
 - clean up the packages!!
+- test on other browsers / devices